nats-io/nats-architecture-and-design/adr/ADR-44.md

 It could also be desirable to allow a header in the API requests to signal strict unmarshalling should be fatal for a specific API call in order to facilitate testing.

-# Minimal supported feature level for assets
+# Minimal supported API level for assets

-When the server loads assets it should detect incompatible features using a combination of `DisallowUnknownFields` and comparing the server feature levels to those required by the asset.
+When the server loads assets it should detect incompatible features using a combination of `DisallowUnknownFields` and comparing the server API levels to those required by the asset.

 Incompatible assets should be loaded in Offline mode and an advisory should be published.